 Australian community music appears to be re-emerging from the cultural silencing that the post World War II flood of imported music induced.
 We are beginning to realise that muting our local musicians’ voices, and obediently patronising, consuming and imitating the avalanche of non-Australian music genres that were, and in some cases still are, permitted to dominate our airwaves, is not likely to benefit Australia.
 Australia is no longer stuck in a colonial music time warp, that deems all imported music superior, and all home grown music irredeemably inferior, but we are still vacillating between patronising non-Australian music, and prioritising our local music.
 Can Australia’s sovereign music needs and rights really be fulfilled with instore muzak such as “In the Bleak Midwinter”, “White Christmas”, or “Jingle Bells”, to cheer us through our smoky heatwave-and-bushfire summers?
 I don’t think so.

 Sadly, the yawning gulf that divorced the truly Australian community music that many older Australians still know and love, from the overwhelmingly foreign music repertoire studied and performed in Australian Universities, Conservatoria, and concert halls, has certainly not been bridged.
 Hands up, if you’ve heard identifiably Australian music, performed, recorded and distributed by Australians, in Australia, on an Australian-produced radio or TV program, or a streamed podcast.
 Hands up, if you’ve played, or sung any uniquely Australian song in the last week.
 Music by non-Australian composers of non-Australian music genres, still floods Australian airwaves, and is still promoted by massive government handouts of public money, that all flows out of Australia.
 This money should be flowing into local Australian community music systems, to support and grow homespun Australian music.
-Supporting local music is not narrow parochialism or isolationist nationalism, nor is it driven by anti-competitive rhetoric, it’s commonsense social capital building.
+Supporting local music is not narrow parochialism or isolationist nationalism, nor is it driven by anti-competitive rhetoric, it’s commonsense social capital building, and giving credit where it’s due.

 Many researchers claim that academic studies of “popular music” such as hip hop, rock, soul, electronica and gaming music have broken through the academic / community music divide, by validating the selection and insertion of a carefully selected canon of globalised ‘popular music’ into Australian school and academic curricula.
 The theory behind this policy, is that establishing a secularised global music repertoire shared by all, would eliminate intercultural and interreligious conflict – John Lennon’s utopian “Imagine” vision of world harmony.
 But despite this populist educational policy, a strict academic / community music divide is still present in the formal systems of music teaching and examination that many Australian music teachers endorse.
-Grass rooms musos are studied by researchers, but how many of them read, or are permitted to respind to, the thousands of academic papers written about them?
+Grass rooms musos are studied by researchers, but how many of these musos read, or are permitted to respond to, the thousands of academic papers written about them?
 Popular music syllabuses that include lists of set examination performance pieces, and also teach computer music skills, are shaping future Australian musicians, but only a tiny percentage of the teaching repertoire included in these syllabuses is composed by Australians, or supportive of uniquely Australian music genres and performers.

 So what can be done to promote and support the growth of health-giving Australian community music systems and repertoires?